Sethegrossman/msbx5500-spring-2020/Lab1/README.md

 ![image](https://user-images.githubusercontent.com/1174653/72477008-de7eab00-37ab-11ea-8806-65867f58ab61.png)

 - [x] **Deliverable:** Show me somehow that you've gone through all the kaggle tutorials.
 Get as far as you can.
 Take notes on what you'd like to talk more about.
+(See attached files)

 ## Job Market